-- Digitize from the negative (or the earliest generation of the photograph) to yield a higherquality image. - In the case of photographs developed according to artist specifications, the photograph itself should be digitized rather than the negative. - Digitize sepia-tone as color images to create a more accurate image. - Digitize the backs of photographs as separate image files if there is significant information on the back of the photo (which may be of interest to users)
+- Digitize from the negative (or the earliest generation of the photograph) to yield a higher- quality image. - In the case of photographs developed according to artist specifications, the photograph itself should be digitized rather than the negative. - Digitize sepia-tone as color images to create a more accurate image. - Digitize the backs of photographs as separate image files if there is significant information on the back of the photo (which may be of interest to users)

 Master Web Access Thumbnail

 File format TIFF PNG or JPEG JPEG

 Bit depth 16 bit grayscale 8 bit grayscale 8 bit grayscale

 24 bit color 24 bit color 24 bit color

-Spatial resolution 400-800 ppi 72 ррі 72 ррі
+Spatial resolution 400-800 ppi 72 ppi 72 ppi

-Spatial dimensions 4000 to 8000 pixels across the long dimension, depending on size of original, excluding mounts and borders 600 pixels across the long dimension 150 to 200 pixels across the long dimension
+Spatial dimensions 4000 to 8000 pixels across the long dimension, depending on size of original, excluding mounts and borders 1 - 150 to 200 pixels across the long dimension